Need a quick last-minute rosemary substitute? These best eight ingredient alternatives will get you out of trouble.

 Did you know?: Savory offers many vital minerals AND it is calorie-free as well.

 Another ‘mint family’ herb from the Mediterranean family.
 Compared to rosemary, it gives almost the same potent and pleasant aroma and it goes best with fish or seafood (plus it can be mixed with butter or cheese for adding on top or serving on the side).
+Rosemary is one of recommended sage substitute ingredients, so it makes sense that sage is can fill in here.

 Did you know?: Sage herb boosts memory as well and reduces inflammations.